- Work Permits and Visas

 Most people are in the office from 8 to 5, but government employees may have different hours, particularly in summer.

-A six month probation is the norm, although if you have a high salary, it could be longer.
+Six-month probation is the norm, although it could be longer if you have a high salary.
 During that probation, your employer does not need to give a reason to sack (fire) you.

 Beyond probation, the notice period to end your employment depends on how long you’ve been there.
 Find out more here.

 The job market for IT specialists is very healthy in Malta – you should have no trouble picking up work.
-Likewise, pharmaceutical, medical, legal and financial experts will find job hunting fairly straight forward.
+Likewise, pharmaceutical, medical, legal and financial experts will find job hunting reasonably straightforward.
 Online betting is massive on the islands; Cryptocurrency, Fintech and Blockchain industries are also on the rise, so expect to find plenty of opportunities there.
-If you're a travel professional, you'll find a niche too - tourism arrivals have been rising year after year.
-Even beyond those sectors, there are lots of jobs, but you might need to search a bit harder and be prepared to compromise.
+If you're a travel professional, you'll find a niche too.
+Even beyond those sectors, there are many jobs, but you might need to search a bit harder and be prepared to compromise.

 Banks: HSBC Malta, Bank of Valletta, APS